claudiarella/academic-kickstart/content/authors/admin/_index.md

  - Visitors
 ---

-I am currently a graduate research student in Mathematical Physics at the University of Geneva and an Excellence Fellow of the National Centre of Competence in Research SwissMAP, Switzerland.
+I am a graduate student in mathematical and theoretical particle physics.
+I am currently pursuing the Master Class in Mathematical Physics 2019-20 at the University of Geneva, Switzerland, funded by an NCCR SwissMAP Excellence Fellowship.

-In 2017-18 I took part in the experimental project PADME at the National Laboratories of Frascati, part of the National Institute of Nuclear Physics, Italy.
+In 2019 I worked on motivic amplitudes under the supervision of Prof. Francis Brown at Mathematical Institute, University of Oxford, UK.

-In 2019 I started working on Motivic Feynman Amplitudes in the research group of Prof. Francis Brown at Mathematical Institute, University of Oxford, UK.
+In 2017-18 I took part in the experimental project PADME at the National Laboratories of Frascati, INFN, Italy.

 [Here][1] is my extended CV.